ria4/lajujabot/README.md

 This Telegram bot sends notifications when selected Twitch streamers go live.
-It works in private chats and also in group chats.
+It works both in private chats and in group chats.

 ### How it works